 Favorite Place to Vacation: Wisconsin/Minnesota—My siblings and extended family live there.

 If you had one person you could meet (think outside the Bible here) and could spend as much time as you wanted with that individual, who would it be?

-I agree.
-He would be an interesting person to talk to.
+Interesting choice.
+It would be an enlightening discussion, I think.
 If you had one person you could meet (think ONLY Bible characters here) and could spend as much time as you wanted with that individual, who would it be besides Jesus?